April 6, 2021

 Instead of having taxes taken directly out of your unemployment payments, you could choose to collect your unemployment benefits in full and then pay your taxes separately by sending in estimated tax payments to the IRS (and state tax agency if applicable) in four quarterly installments; estimated tax payments are typically due on April 15, June 15, September 15 and January 15 of the following year.

-Good to know: Visit the IRS to see the current estimated tax payment schedule – some payment deadlines have been extended due to Covid-19.
+Good to know: Visit the IRS to see the current estimated tax payment schedule.

 Making estimated payments, however, takes a little bit of work.
 Every couple of months, you would need to calculate (or estimate) the taxes you owe on the unemployment compensation you received during the quarter.